.

 Think for yourself.
 Explain reasonably to yourself your attractive experiences in nature and the hundreds of substantiated findings, similar to those listed below, with respect to our relationship with natural systems.* Don't these studies demonstrate the value of nature-connected natural and energy medicine preventatives?

-Do you think contemporary society has a bias that tends to ignore the self-correcting and restorative value of natural systems in order to not impede our exploitation of nature?
+Do you think contemporary society has a bias that tends to ignore the self-correcting and restorative value of nature's dance, in and around us, so as to not impede our exploitation of nature?
 How much do you and those you love suffer from this deceit?

 Hartig, T., Mang M. & Evans, G.W.
 (1991) Restorative effects of natural environment experiences.
 Environment and Behavior, 23, 3-26 (Reported in Nature's Path)